electronicgore/PTBF-soundboard/README.md

 * `sndid` is the sound name (mandatory)
 * `filepath` is the path to audio file (mandatory).
 The path is relative to the `soundbank_path`, so in the example above, the file is actually in `<botfolder>/sounds/owen/wow.mp3`.
 To be safe it is best to enclose the filepath in single or double quotes.
-* `price` and `pricemult` are optional arguments modifying the price of playing this sound.
+* `price` and `pricemult` (optional) modify the price of playing this sound in terms of the bot currency (not channel points).
 At most one of the two may be specified.
 If neither is specified, price defaults to `soundbank_default_price` as specified in the config.
 If `pricemult` is specified, the sound will cost `soundbank_default_price * pricemult`.
 * `gain` (optional) specifies how loudly this sound file should be played.
 Added to `soundbank_gain`.